by Katy Depledge

 After causing a lot of mayhem throughout the first few films, Dobby and Harry became the closest of friends, with Harry treating Dobby as an equal.
 Eventually, Harry managed to free the loveable house-elf from the poor treatment of the Malfoy’s, thus turning Dobby into a Free Elf.
 Dobby died in the arms of Harry Potter, along the golden sands of Freshwater West.

 To this day, the beach is visited by many a Harry Potter fan, in search of Dobby’s grave.
 The original “here lies Dobby, a Free Elf” stone was initially stolen, however amongst the sand dunes of Freshwater West, you’ll still find an array of memorials for Dobby.

 If you’re heading to Freshwater West in search of Dobby’s grave then all you need to do is follow these instructions…

-Freshwater West; a beautiful wind swept, exposed beach, it is arguably the most consistent surf spot in Wales.
-It picks up any swell going and holds waves up to around 6ft before becoming unmanageable.
-The Welsh National Surfing Championships are held at Freshwater West annually during the first bank holiday in May.
+Freshwater West, a beautiful, windswept, exposed beach, is arguably one of the most consistent surf spots in Pembrokeshire.
+In fact, the Welsh National Surfing Championships are held at Freshwater West annually during the first bank holiday in May.
 The south-westerly facing beach, with its mighty waves, should only be tested by experienced surfers and extremely strong swimmers.